lunasorcery/file2img/README.md

 ### Specifying width

 Depending on your use case, or the size of your input, you may want to look at the data with a different width.
-This is achieved with the `-w` flag.
+This is achieved with `--width` or `-w`.

 _Note: The width is specified in pixels, not bytes._